 The prequel series is marked by a conceptual dithering.
 George Lucas invokes certain themes and ideas but only in a superficial way, so you end up wondering if the insinuation was even intentional.
 Big, interesting topics exist only as suggestions, colouring the edges of incessantly bland, inhuman exchanges that defy any sense of personal identification.
 In The Phantom Menace and Attack of the Clones it's clear to the audience that the Jedi are not an infallible collective.
 Their robotic behaviour doesn't mark them as intergalactic samurai, it's an obvious, preventable flaw that is very clearly sowing the seeds of their eventual downfall.

-Ian McDiarmid's Palpatine fills a crucial role for Slywalker.
+Ian McDiarmid's Palpatine fills a crucial role for Skywalker.
 He offers guidance and understanding.
 He doesn't criticise Anakin for his feelings, he sympathises and congratulates him.
 Palpatine wins Skywalker's heart by positively reinforcing behaviour that will be useful come their insurrection.
 Anakin has never had a father figure in his life and none of the Jedi seem willing to take on the role.
-Qui-Gon came closest but, following his death, the Jedi who've followed are either dogmatic and numb or openly contemptuous.
-On the rare occasion they do engage with their messiah on a personal level, they assault him with infuriating rhetoric that condemns his feelings.
+The late Qui-Gon came closest but the senior Jedi who've followed are either dogmatic and numb or openly contemptuous.
+On the rare occasion that any of them do attempt to engage with their messiah on a personal level, they assault him with infuriating rhetoric that condemns his feelings.